peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Returns:</b>

 The number 0 if both objects have the same value, or -1 if this object is less than the other value, or 1 if this object is greater.
-Does not signal flags if either value is signaling NaN.

 ### CompareToTotal